 Sponsor: The Veterans Site

-Tell the VA to start cracking down on the instances of sexual abuse that are occurring within the VA.
+Tell the VA to start cracking down on the instances of sexual abuse occurring in its own facilities.

-Worse than anything, most of these incidents were never recorded or reported to the proper authorities.
-Currently, there are no policies by which the VA tackles alleged occurrences of sexual abuse, and this has allowed several hundreds of these cases to remain uninvestigated and unjustified.
+One in five women in the United States reported experiencing rape at some time in their lives, according to the Centers for Disease Control and Prevention (CDC) 2012 study4.
+But there are no policies by which the VA tackles alleged occurrences of sexual abuse, and this has allowed several hundreds of these cases to remain uninvestigated and unjustified.

-Women should never have to face sexual abuse when when receiving care — especially those who have dutifully served their country.
-Tell the VA it needs to redesign its policies to support sexual abuse victims!
+Women should never have to face sexual abuse when when receiving care especially those who have dutifully served their country.
+Sign the petition below and tell the VA it needs to redesign its policies to support sexual abuse victims!

 Unspeakable crimes committed at VA facilities remain unreported and unjustified — many female veterans who go into the VA for medical or other care have reported experiencing everything from forced medical examinations to rape.
 I am calling on you to see that these terrible crimes no longer have a place in the Department of Veterans Affairs.